What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Classical conditional expectation and conditional variance

 These identities can also be retrieved from $\Econd(X)=\mathbb{E}_{\mathbb{P}}(X|Y).$

 We finish this section by showing that one can recover the joint probability distribution of the random variables $X$ and $Y$ using the expectation and conditional expectation.
-We will discuss a similar relation between joint quasiprobabilities and the conditional expectation in the quantum realm in section~\ref{s:QCEQP}. \begin{proposition} For any $(x,y)\in \mathrm{Ran}(X)\times \mathrm{Ran(Y)}$, we have
+We will discuss a similar relation between joint quasiprobabilities and the conditional expectation in the quantum realm in Proposition~\ref{prop: iterated expectation_Y}.